kirarpit/the-odd-blog/minimal-mistakes/_posts/2020-01-17-post-installation-setup-for-ubuntu.md

     keycode 66 = Escape NoSymbol Escape
     ```

+### Touch-ups
 - In case you want to reset xmodmap mapping, run `setxkbmap -option`
-- Finally, to autostart mapping on login, make a .desktop application in ~/.config/autostart/ and add the following
+- Finally, to autostart Xmodmap and AutoKey on login, make two `.desktop` applications in `~/.config/autostart/` that look like the following

   ```shell
   [Desktop Entry]